rgreminger/StructuralSearchModels.jl/docs/src/index.md

 # StructuralSearchModels.jl

-The *StructuralSearchModels.jl* package implements structural search models and related functions for estimation and consumer welfare analysis.
+This Julia package implements structural search models and related functions for estimation and consumer welfare analysis.
 In particular, it provides the following functionality for different structural search models:

 - Estimation
 - Data simulation
 - Model fit evaluation
 - Welfare analysis
-- Demand analysis

-Functions providing these functionalities are implemented as methods of the respective model type.
-This has the advantage that more models can be easily added in the future.
-For example, the `estimate` function is implemented as a method of the abstract types `Model` and `Estimator` types, allowing to implement further models and estimators as subtypes that continue to use the same interface.

-This documentation is organized as follows:
-- [Getting Started](getting_started.md): Installation and usage instructions.
-- [Tutorials and Examples](tutorials.md): Examples of how to use the package.
-- [Models](models.md): Describes the available model types and specifications
-- [Data](data.md): Describes the data types and data generation functions.
-- [Estimation](estimation.md): Describes the estimation functions.
-- [Post Estimation](post_estimation.md): Describes the post estimation functions (e.g., welfare analysis, demand analysis, etc.)
+## How the package works

+The package defines types for _models_, _estimators_, and _data_.
+For example, the abstract type `Model` is defined for structural search models, and specific models (e.g., the search and discovery model) are implemented as subtypes of this abstract type.

+The package then implements functions for these types while making use of Julia's multiple dispatch: functions execute different code depending on the input types.
+This setup leads to a convenient interface for users by exposing only high-level functions and types.
+For example, the `estimate(model, estimator, data)` function will dispatch to different function definitions depending on the types of its arguments.
+It also lends itself to future extension: new models and estimation approaches can be implemented as new types, and the same high-level functions can be used for estimation, data generation, etc. without changing the user interface.

 ## Installation